 Back to Top

-Devon House Devon House, another of the famous places in Jamaica, stands a proud symbol of Jamaica's past and its history is compelling.
+Another of the famous places in Jamaica, stands a proud symbol of Jamaica's past and its history is compelling.

 In the late 19th century, the corner of Trafalgar and Hope Roads in Kingston was known as millionaire's Corner.